Maricopa County Supervisor, District 2

 Prior to his work with the restaurant association and at Maricopa County, Supervisor Chucri spent 6 years on Capitol Hill working for an Arizona Congressman.
 This prestigious position afforded him many opportunities to travel around the world on delegation missions, visit with foreign dignitaries, sample a variety of cuisines, and engage in unique foreign customs that further reaffirmed his affinity for America and gave him a real sense of what it is to be an elected official.

 Steve is an alumnus of Brophy College Preparatory and went on to obtain his post‐secondary degree in Business Administration at the University of San Diego.
 He has received the Sentinel Award from the Greater Phoenix Chamber and the Business Journal’s 40 Under 40 award.
-Steve serves as a Board Member for the Phoenix Forward Investment Oversight Committee, Greater Phoenix Economic Council, Community Bridges, Inc., Boys Hope Girls Hope, Mesa Chamber of Commerce, Mesa Downtown Visioning Committee, Valley Leadership, the Phoenix Downtown Partnership, Arizona Department of Homeland Security’s Central Regional Advisory Council, and the National Restaurant Association.
+Steve serves as a Board Member for the Phoenix Forward Investment Oversight Committee, Greater Phoenix Economic Council, Community Bridges, Inc., Boys Hope Girls Hope, Mesa Chamber of Commerce, Mesa Downtown Visioning Committee, Valley Leadership, Phoenix Downtown Partnership, Arizona Department of Homeland Security’s Central Regional Advisory Council, National Restaurant Association, and Workforce Arizona Council.